A discrete approach to Dirichlet L-functions, their special values and zeros: Special values

 Where the \( a_k(s) \) are given in the introduction.

-Since \( \zeta_{\RR/\ZZ} \) vanishes at negative integers, one could expect that the asymptotic becomes an exact formula when \( s \) is a positive integer.
-Indeed, this is the formula \eqref{Even part of Theorem 1}.
-It will be a direct consequence of Corollary \ref{Polynomial behaviour}.
+Since \( \zeta_{\RR/\ZZ} \) vanishes at negative integers, one could expect that the asymptotic becomes an exact formula when \( s \) is an integer.
+In the case of positive \( s = m \ge 1 \) this is the formula \eqref{Even part of Theorem 1}.
+It will be a direct consequence of Corollary \ref{Polynomial behaviour}, and in fact, as already proven, this phenomenon holds as well for non-positive \( m \le 0 \) and takes the form \eqref{Eq:special value: theta and negative m}.

-\begin{proof}[Proof of Theorem \ref{Theorem:trig}] When \( s = p \) is a positive integer, the left-hand side of the asymptotic of \eqref{Asymptotic Sidi} is a polynomial in \( n \).
-Since \( m \ge 0 \) can be chosen arbitrarily, this implies that the asymptotic expansion terminates and becomes an exact formula.
-As \( \zeta_\ZZ \) vanishes at positive integers, see \cite[Theorem 2.2]{FK17}, the formula \eqref{Even part of Theorem 1} follows and therefore Theorem \ref{Theorem:trig}. \end{proof}
+\begin{proof}[Proof of Theorem \ref{Theorem:trig}] When \( s = m \) is a positive integer, the left-hand side of the asymptotic of \eqref{Asymptotic Sidi} is a polynomial in \( n \).
+Since the length \( l \ge 0 \) can be chosen arbitrarily, this implies that the asymptotic expansion terminates and becomes an exact formula.
+As \( \zeta_\ZZ \) vanishes at positive integers, as \( \zeta_\ZZ \) is the analytical continuation of the binomial coefficients, the formula \eqref{Even part of Theorem 1} follows and therefore Theorem \ref{Theorem:trig}. \end{proof}

-\begin{proof}[Proof of Corollary \ref{Corollary no character}] Fix \( n,p \ge 1 \) and let \( 0 < \theta < 1 \).
+\begin{proof}[Proof of Corollary \ref{Corollary no character}] Fix \( n,m \ge 1 \) and let \( 0 < \theta < 1 \).
 In the left hand side of formula \eqref{Even part of Theorem 1}, the term \( j = 0 \) can be expanded as

 move it from the left hand side to the right hand side to obtain :